rbuchberger/jekyll_picture_tag/docs/index.md

 that is 1/3 as long as the output markup.
 Lighthouse is happy, and you don't even need to crop things yourself.

-That isn't a complete demonstration of Jekyll Picture Tag's feature set; it can (among other things) add width & height attributes to prevent page reflow, add a link to the source image (or anywhere else), and adjust image quality.
+This is far from a complete demonstration of Jekyll Picture Tag's feature set;
+it can (among other things) add width & height attributes to prevent page reflow, add a link to the source image (or anywhere else), and adjust image quality.
 See the docs for more.